 - Spare clothes for baby – You’ll definitely want spare clothes for your baby, because of leaking nappies and spilled food and once they are on their feet, because there’s every chance they’ll fall in a puddle and need to change

-- Spare clothes for you – If you have a sicky baby, you might want to pack spare clothes for yourself too
+- Spare clothes for you – If you have a sicky baby, you might want to pack spare clothes for yourself too, if you drive, you can always just store them in the car rather than carrying them around.

 - Snacks – It’s good to have something for both baby and yourself so that you don’t ned to cut your outing short due to hunger